martinjrobins/sabs-scientific-computing-linear-algebra/_episodes/02-matrix-decompositions.md

 reduce $A_{3,2}$ and $A_{4,2}$ to zero, and then dividing the column vector under the pivot $(-6, 0)^T$ by the pivot value 2 to obtain the next column of $L$.

-Repeating this process for all the columns in $A$, we obtain the final factorisation
+Repeating this process for all the columns in $A$, we obtain the final factorisation.
+You can verify for yourself that repeating the same row operations we did to form $U$ to the matrix $L$ reduces it to the identity matrix.

 $$
 L = left(\begin{matrix}